-It is interesting to note that the related literature on banking regulation has put a lot of emphasis on moral hazard issues (in particular risk-shifting incentives) which play no role in our model.
+It should also be noted that the related literature on banking regulation has put a lot of emphasis on moral hazard issues (in particular risk-shifting incentives) which play no role in our model.
 Clearly the expectation of LLR support may induce bank owners to take on more risk.
-However, if this support is conditional on good supervisory information, and charter values are sufficiently large, the possibility of not getting the support and then lose the bank's charter may lead them to choose low risk strategies.
-Hence in these cases risk-shifting incentives may not be very relevant.
+However, if this support is conditional on good supervisory information, and charter values are sufficiently large, the possibility of not getting the support and then lose the bank's charter may lead them to choose low-risk strategies.34 Hence in these cases risk-shifting incentives may not be very relevant.